slcorp/RTView-InfluxDB/README.md

 * Start the data server and the historian

-You may want to start a RTView application (e.g. EMSMON or OCMON).
+You may want to start a RTView application (e.g. EMSMON).
 	start_rtv.bat emsmon dataserver -properties:influxdb_handlers
 	start_rtv.bat emsmon historian -properties:influxdb_handlers